vue-generators/vue-form-generator/README.md

 ## Dependencies
 vue-form-generator use [Moment.js](http://momentjs.com/) and [lodash](https://lodash.com/) internally.

-While build-in fields don't need external dependencies, optional fields may need other libraries.
+While built-in fields don't need external dependencies, optional fields may need other libraries.
 These dependency fall in two camp: jQuery or Vanilla.
 You can find almost the same functionality in both flavor.
 That way, it's your choice to depend on jQuery or not.

-You can find details on dependencies in [documentation](https://icebob.gitbooks.io/vueformgenerator/content/).
+You can find details about dependencies in [documentation](https://icebob.gitbooks.io/vueformgenerator/content/).

 ## Installation
 ### NPM